algal/swiftlinux/README.md

 ## Also, docker

 If you want to install a more current version of Docker, there's also a script for that.
-You could even do the entire build within a docker container, if you could even run the constituent scripts within a docker container, and commit the work midway, if you wanted the ability to rollback the filesystem.
+You could even do the entire build within a docker container.
+Or you could run the constituent scripts within a docker container and commit the image after each step, if you wanted the ability to rollback the filesystem.